-The Company recognizes arrangement consideration allocated to each unit of accounting when all of the revenue recognition criteria in ASC 605-25 are satisfied for that particular unit of accounting.
-The Company will recognize as revenue arrangement consideration attributed to licenses that have standalone value from the other deliverables to be provided in an arrangement upon delivery.
-The Company will recognize as revenue arrangement consideration attributed to licenses that do not have standalone value from the other deliverables to be provided in an arrangement over the Company's estimated performance period as the arrangement would be accounted for as a single unit of accounting.

-The Company recognizes revenue from the Celgene arrangement associated research and development services, joint steering committee services and patent committee services ratably over the associated period of performance, which is initially estimated to be three years.
-If there is no discernible pattern of performance and/or objectively measurable performance measures do not exist, then the Company recognizes revenue under the arrangement on a straight-line basis over the period the Company is expected to complete its performance obligations.
+The Company recognizes arrangement consideration allocated to each unit of accounting when all of the revenue recognition criteria are satisfied.
+The Company will recognize arrangement consideration attributed to licenses that have standalone value as revenue upon delivery.
+When arrangement consideration attributed to licenses do not have standalone value, the Company will recognize revenue over the Company's estimated performance period of the combined deliverable.
+For elements of the arrangement that are recognized over time, and there is no discernible pattern of performance and/or objectively measurable performance measures do not exist, the Company recognizes revenue on a straight-line basis over the period the Company is expected to complete its performance obligations.
 Conversely, if the pattern of performance in which the service is provided to the customer can be determined and objectively measurable performance measures exist, then the Company recognizes revenue under the arrangement using the proportional performance method.
-Revenue recognized is limited to the lesser of the cumulative amount of payments received or the cumulative amount of revenue earned, as determined using the straight-line method or proportional performance method, as applicable, as of the period ending date.